-- Invite students to work through this activity in solitude.
-You will want to make sure that there are ample areas where students can work, free form distractions. - Allow approximately 15-20 minutes for this activity.
-Share this time frame so students don't feel rushed. - If students identify several gifts that they feel they possess encourage them to pick their top three or four for the purposes of this activity.
+- Depending on your group, you may want to invite students to do this exercise in solitude or divide them into smaller groups (2-3) with an adult leader.
+An adult-led small group allows the structure and wisdom that middle school students need to process this type of activity. - Allow approximately 15-20 minutes for this activity.
+Let students know the timeframe so that they don't rush through the activity.
+(If you are working in adult-led small groups you may want to allow for more time.) - If students identify several gifts that they feel they possess encourage them to pick their top three or four for the purposes of this activity.
 They are free to read and study more about the other gifts at home. - This may be a confusing activity for students in your group who have not accepted Christ.
 Spiritual gifts are not like natural abilities or skills that come from skill or practice.
 These gifts are bestowed by the Holy Spirit to those who have accepted Christ.
 If you know of any students who haven't accepted Christ it might be a great opportunity to start a dialogue with them prior to this session.
-You might also encourage students who haven't accepted Christ to simply circle a couple gifts that they find interesting.
+You might also encourage students who haven't accepted Christ to simply circle a couple gifts they find interesting.